Lack of product mix variety, failure to leverage GI tag led to tea exports slowdown: Experts | Headlines

 - India

-Shortage of product mix variety, the high price of CTC brew, and failure to leverage geographical indication (GI) tag in the overseas market are among the many reasons that have led to a slowdown in Indian tea exports, traders and planters said on Sunday.
+Shortage of product mix variety, high price of CTC brew and failure to leverage geographical indication (GI) tag in the overseas market are among the many reasons that have led to a slowdown in Indian tea exports, traders and planters said on Sunday.

-In contrast, they felt, Sri Lanka, a major competitor of India in the global tea market, has managed to pip its larger neighbor by ''concerted marketing efforts''.
+In contrast, they felt, Sri Lanka, a major competitor of India in the global tea market, has managed to pip its larger neighbour by ''concerted marketing efforts''.

 ''We used Darjeeling GI as a tool to legislate and threaten buyers whereas the need of the hour was to promote it with substantial funding on the lines of Colombian coffee and take international buyers with us.